Share this publication

 St. Maarten Carnival Tips

 It’s good to note that carnival activities and events run on “Caribbean time” so things may start late and run overtime, and no one seems to mind much, so just take note and learn to go with the flow.
-Visitors don’t need to where a costume, all you need is to turn up and be ready to have a good time!
+Visitors don’t need to wear a costume, all you need is to turn up and be ready to have a good time!

 The Grand Parade runs for around 3 hours and the sun can be quite strong so wear adequate sun protection.
 Many hotels actually supply large shade tents along key sections of the parade routes for their guests, so ask if your hotel does that.